INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 Laura: Use the injection method as instructed by your healthcare professional.

-SUPER: The injection site should be changed each time you inject within the area you selected.
+SUPER: The injection site should be changed each time you inject.
 DO NOT use the exact spot for each injection.

 Laura: Deliver the dose by pressing the injection button in all the way.
 The number in the dose window will return to "0" as you inject.